top of page

 376386164_1007128267147355_3513403907307574302_n.png

-I’m thrilled to share that my friend and colleague Josh Trentadue will be collaborating with me on an exciting project - the creation of a brand-new, large-scale work for wind band based on my chamber trio Symphony No. 1: "the present…a promiscuous rush…" which was originally composed in 2019.
+I’m thrilled to share that my friend and colleague Josh Trentadue will be collaborating with me on an exciting project - the creation of a brand-new, large-scale work for wind band based on my chamber trio Symphony No. 1: "The Eternal Present" which was originally composed in 2019.

 The commission is being led by Dr. Matthew Arau and the Lawrence University Symphonic Band, who will premiere Josh’s arrangement of my piece in March 2025.

 The arrangement will be approximately 15 to 20 minutes in length divided into four movements (as detailed below).
-The buy-in to join is $500 for collegiate & professional groups, and $250 for high schools, due by May 1, 2024.
+The buy-in to join is $500 for collegiate & professional groups, and $250 for high schools.
 Consortium exclusivity will be granted from March 1, 2025-February 26, 2026.
 Finally, two of the four movements may be performed separately and can fulfill the terms of a consortium premiere for this work.

 Interested?
 Fill out the form below to learn more about the project or to request a purchase order to become part of the consortium!